 - When your brain tells your body that it’s had enough food.

-High-fiber foods often require more chewing and have more volume.
+High-fiber foods often require more chewing and may take longer for your stomach to digest.
 This can help your body recognize that it is full, before you start eating more food.
-Fiber can also help reduce your cholesterol, ensure normal gastrointestinal function and lower your blood sugar.
+Diets rich in whole grains and fiber have been associated with better quality diets and decreased risk of cardiovascular disease.

 Finding Fiber — Get the Skinny

 Fruits, vegetables, beans, whole grains and leafy greens are some of your best bets for higher-fiber foods.
-The American Heart Association recommends eight or more servings of fruits and vegetables a day, based on a 2000 calorie diet, and three servings of fiber-rich whole grains.
+Eating a variety of fruits and vegetables may help you control your weight, cholesterol, and blood cholesterol.
+The American Heart Association recommends eating a diet rich in fruits, vegetables, and whole grains.

 This or that?